 2) Producing results

 Excellent knowledge of English.
-Good knowledge of Arabic or French is an asset.
+Knowledge of other WHO official language would be an asset.

 Annual salary: (Net of tax)

-Post Adjustment: 40.1 % of the above figure(s).
+USD72373 with primary dependants Post Adjustment: 53.4 % of the above figure(s).
 This percentage is to be considered as indicative since variations may occur each month either upwards or downwards due to currency exchange rate fluctuations or inflation.

 Online applications are strongly encouraged to enable WHO to store your profile in a permanent database.